Parameterized Post-Einsteinian Gravitational Waveforms in Various Modified Theories of Gravity: Introduction

 In this paper, we derive PPE waveforms in various modified theories of gravity.
 Many of previous literature focused on deriving phase corrections since matched filtering is more sensitive to such phase corrections than to amplitude corrections.
 Having said this, there are situations where amplitude corrections are more useful to probe, such as amplitude birefringence in parity-violating theories of gravity~\cite{Alexander:2007kv,Yunes:2008bu,Yunes:2010yf,Yagi:2017zhb} and testing GR with astrophysical stochastic GW backgrounds~\cite{Maselli:2016ekw}.
 We first derive PPE amplitude and phase corrections in terms of generic modifications to the frequency evolution and Kepler's third law that determine the waveform in Fourier domain.
 For our purpose, this formalism is more useful than that in~\cite{Chatziioannou:2012rf}, which derives the amplitude and phase corrections in terms of generic modifications to the binding energy of a binary and the GW luminosity.
 We follow the original PPE framework and focus on deriving leading PN corrections in tensorial modes only~\cite{Yunes:2009ke,Cornish:2011ys}.
 Non-tensorial GW modes also typically exist in theories beyond GR, though at least in scalar-tensor theories, the amplitude of a scalar polarization is of higher PN order than amplitude corrections to tensor modes~\cite{Chatziioannou:2012rf,Arun:2012hf}.

 We also derive non-GR corrections in varying-$G$ theories, considering a PPE formalism with variable gravitational constants.
-Although the gravitational constants appearing in dissipative and conservative sectors are same in GR, they could be different in some modified theories of gravity.
+Although there is only one gravitational constant in GR, many modified theories allow more than one gravitational constants that appear in different sectors.
 We consider two different gravitational constants, one entering in the GW luminosity and the other in Kepler's third law or the binding energy.
 We also promote the binary masses and the specific angular momentum to vary with time via the sensitivities~\cite{PhysRevLett.65.953}, which closely follow testing variation in $G$ with binary pulsars~\cite{Wex:2014nva}.
 Our work extends the previous work of Ref.~\cite{Yunes:2009bv} where dissipative and conservative constants were taken to be the same and the masses of binary components were assumed to be constant.
 Furthermore, we correct the energy-balance law used in~\cite{Yunes:2009bv} for varying-$G$ theories by taking into account the non-conservation of binding energy in the absence of gravitational radiation.

 Non-GR corrections can enter in the gravitational waveform through activation of different theoretical mechanisms, which can be classified as generation mechanisms and propagation mechanisms~\cite{Yunes:2016jcc}.
 Generation mechanisms take place close to the source (binary), while propagation mechanisms occur in the far-zone and accumulate over distance as the waves propagate.
 In this paper, we focus on the former\footnote{PPE waveforms due to modifications in the propagation sector can be found in~\cite{Mirshekari:2011yq,Yunes:2016jcc,Nishizawa:2017nef}, which have been used for GW150914, GW151226~\cite{Yunes:2016jcc} and GW170104~\cite{Abbott:2017vtc} to constrain the mass of the graviton and Lorentz violation.}.
 The PPE parameters in various modified theories of gravity are summarized in Tables~\ref{table:ppE_phase} (phase corrections) and~\ref{table:ppE_amp} (amplitude corrections).
 Some of the amplitude corrections were derived here for the first time.
 We also correct some errors in previous literature.